ZNav/ZNav/README.md

 | Tools       | Etherscan, Dune, grep, CSV                         |
 | Approach    | Lightweight, auditable, real-world impact          |

-## Founder @ Cooksbook

-Bridging food and tech to help people cook at home with chef-led recipes and AI support.
-Building in public at [Cooksbook](https://cooksbook.com) – a platform for culinary creators.

 ---

 > Stay curious.
 Trace everything.
 Keep it simple.